serial-dreamers/wokiwoki-backend/README.md

 ---

-## 📄 License
+## License

 This project is private and proprietary.
-All rights reserved © Wokiwoki Team.
+All rights reserved © Serial-dreamer Team.